Will there be electricity blackouts this winter?

 This means we still need to rely heavily on gas, coal and oil-powered generators for when the wind doesn’t blow on land.

 However many of these generators are ageing and are set to close down over the coming years.
-And some have aged quicker than expected as they have had to be turned on and off regularly in recent years depending on when the wind is or isn't blowing (which they weren't designed to do).
+And some have aged quicker than expected as they have had to be turned on and off regularly in recent years depending on when the wind was or wasn't blowing (which they weren't designed to do).

-Meanwhile the closure of the last two peat-operated plants in 2020 restricted supply further.
+Meanwhile the closure of the country's final two peat-operated power plants in 2020 to help us meet our climate targets restricted supply further.

-Realising things were getting tight, Ireland's energy regulator (CRU) tried to procure some emergency temporary electricity generation last year but it wasn't a success.
+Realising things were getting tight, Ireland's energy regulator (the CRU) has been trying to procure emergency temporary electricity generation over the past two years but it hasn't been as big a success as forecast.
 Many developers felt the terms on offer weren't competitive so didn't bother bidding to build new generators, while some of those who did agree to develop new electricity generation facilities pulled out at the last minute due to supply issues.

-It means as we head into this autumn and winter when energy demand usually shoots up, the CRU has major concerns around blackouts as supply struggles to match demand.
+It means as we head into this autumn and winter when energy demand usually shoots up, the CRU has some concerns around blackouts as supply struggles to match demand.

 Will a blackout occur?